BY EMMALY WIEDERHOLT; ILLUSTRATION BY LIZ BRENT-MALDONADO

 I think it is.
 There’s more awareness.
-Here in the states, there are other disabled artists starting to get support, but it’s just beginning.
+Here in the states, there are other disabled artists getting support, but it’s just beginning.
 The focus has been on traditional dance companies like AXIS that have been around for 30 years, but independent dancers and choreographers with disabilities also need support.

 Marc Brew in For Now, I am…

 Photo by Kristyna Kashvili

 Image description: Marc sits on the floor starkly lit facing slightly diagonal to the front left and enmeshed in white fabric.
 His head is looking to the right to the other front diagonal.
 His expression is somber.
 The set is blue.